felipenoris/InterestRates.jl/README.md

 ## Buffered Curve

-A `BufferedIRCurve` stores the results of interest rates interpolations for each date.
+A `BufferedIRCurve` stores results of interest rates interpolations for each date.

-You can create it using `InterestRates.BufferedIRCurve(source_curve)` constructor, where `source_courve` is a given `AbstractIRCurve`.
+You can create it by using `InterestRates.BufferedIRCurve(source_curve)` constructor, where `source_courve` is a given `AbstractIRCurve`.

 The first time you ask for a rate, discount factor or effetive factor for a given maturity, it will apply the source curve computation method.
-The second time you ask for any of these information for the same maturity, it will use the cached value.
+The second time you ask for any information for the same maturity, it will use the cached value.

 **Example:**